gyng/ditherer/doc/getting_started.md

 9. Check out the [webpack configuration](/webpack.config.js).

 10. Check out the styling options [emotion JS-in-CSS](/src/components/App/index.tsx) and [CSS escape hatch](/src/styles/style.legacy.css).
 Styling is intended to be done through emotion, but the escape hatch is available for   legacy libraries and manual control.
-Legacy styles need to have a filename ending in `.legacy.css`, and are included using `require` instead of `import`.
+Legacy styles need to have a filename ending in `.css`, and are included using `require` instead of `import`.

 11. Try running the [Docker image](/Dockerfile) with Docker Compose ([compose configuration](/docker-compose.yml))
     ```